How to Strengthen TV Antenna Signal (7 Fixes That Actually Work)

 Why TV Antenna Signals Become Weak

-Distance from broadcast towers
+- Distance from broadcast towers

-Interference from electronics
+- Interference from electronics

-Damaged cables or poor connections
+- Damaged coax cables or loose connections

 When You May Need a Different Antenna